atc0005/go-ezproxy/README.md

 Alpha; very much getting a feel for how the project will be structured long-term and what functionality will be offered.

-The existing functionality was added specifically to support another project currently in-development named "brick".
-This project is subject to change in order to better support that one.
+The existing functionality was added specifically to support the in-development [atc0005/brick][related-brick-project].
+This library is subject to change in order to better support that project.

 ## Overview